bradymholt/pedamorf/README.md

 Under the Hood
 ---
-The pedamorf Service runs as a Windows Service and leverages a TCP binary binding through WCF for service communication.
+The pedamorf Service is implemented as a Windows Service and leverages a TCP binary binding in WCF for service communication.

 Repository Directories
 ---